Steve Mason Sports Media Scholarship

-Applications for the 2022-2023 Steve Mason Sports Media Scholarship are now available here.
-Applications must be submitted by midnight ET on May 20.
+The application window for the 2022-2023 Steve Mason Sports Media Scholarship is now closed.
+Check back in Spring 2023 for the next round of applications.
 NLGJA: The Association of LGBTQ Journalists is not responsible for any incomplete or late applications, nor any late applications due to e-mail delays. *Any undelivered application will be considered incomplete.

 Application and receipt of the NLGJA: The Association of LGBTQ Journalists Sport Scholarship will be considered a Contract of Excellence between applicant and NLGJA: The Association of LGBTQ Journalists .
 The contract commits the student to a level of academic achievement and to a continuing role as a member of NLGJA: The Association of LGBTQ Journalists.
 Specifically, the contract requires the scholarship recipient to: